AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-view-work-info.md

 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: c6836ad0-573a-4ac7-ae62-96391bfbce00
 ---
-# View work item information in Adobe XD
+# View work item information in [!DNL Adobe XD]

-You can see information about projects, tasks, issues, and documents from Adobe XD.
+You can see information about projects, tasks, issues, and documents from [!DNL Adobe XD].

 ## Access requirements